Madelene/get-used-to-celcius/README.md

-# get-used-to-celcius
+# Get used to Celcius

+After moving to the UK, I noticed that there weren't any apps that displayed the temperature in both Celcius and Fahrenheit.

-Simple Flask app that displays the temp in both C and F, simultaneously.
+This is a simple Flask app (written in Python) to display the temperature in Bristol, UK, in both C and F, simultaneously.